Find your care

 - A wrong view of sleep

-Teen sleep problems can begin long before they turn 13.
+Sleep problems in teens can begin long before they turn 13.
 The sleep habits and changing bodies of 10 to 12-year-olds have a close link to the teen years.
-The sleep patterns of teens are also firmly set in their lives.
+Teenagers' sleep patterns are also firmly set in their lives.
 It is not easy for them to change the way they sleep.
-Thus teen sleep problems can continue well into their years as adults.
+Thus, sleep problems in teens can continue well into their years as adults.
 For these reasons, the information found here may apply to anyone from 10 to 25 years of age.

 There are two main factors that affect how sleepy or how alert you are at any given time in a day.
 The first is how long it has been since you last slept.
 This is called the sleep-wake balance.
 If you stay awake for too long, your sleep-wake balance will be off.
 This will make you sleepy.